seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 In top of all design, my mate in empire,
 Friend and companion in the front of war,
 The arm of mine own body, and the heart
-Where mine his thoughts did kindle,–that our stars,
+Where mine his thoughts did kindle,--that our stars,
 Unreconciliable, should divide
 Our equalness to this.
-Hear me, good friends–
+Hear me, good friends--
 But I will tell you at some meeter season:

 *Enter an Egyptian*

 The business of this man looks out of him;
-We’ll hear him what he says.
+We'll hear him what he says.
 Whence are you?

 **Egyptian**
 A poor Egyptian yet.
 The queen my mistress,
 Confined in all she has, her monument,
 Of thy intents desires instruction,
 That she preparedly may frame herself
-To the way she’s forced to.
+To the way she's forced to.

 **OCTAVIUS CAESAR**
 Bid her have good heart: